blacklightpy/vaultofknowledge/Personal Website Ideas.md

 ## Implementation ideas
 - Simple: Plain HTML notes with links, and add features with JS libraries
-- Use a static site generator Jekyll
+- Use a static site generator like Jekyll
 - ! forgot
 - Use a CMS like Wordpress, for WP themes (overkill, masochism)